vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 ### Query using One to many relationship name: employees

 ```4D
-    // Gives you the name of the first employee that work in company with ID 5
+    // Gives you the name of the first employee that works in company with ID 5
-$emp:=ds.Companies.get(5)).employees.first().firstName
+$emp:=ds.Companies.get(5).employees.first().firstName
 ```